week 00: introduction

 structure of the course

 The course is built around 12 weekly data analysis problems.
-The course is structured so you actually learn to analyze data, rather than just listening to me talk about it.
+The course is structured so you actually learn to analyze data, rather than just listening to me talk to you about it.
 It's not a survey course.
 We're going to do a few things, and do them well and deeply.
 Most of the time you spend on the course will be spent outside class, writing code to solve the week's analysis problem.
 It's essentially a lab course, except that the lab is your laptop.

 We have three lectures a week, 50-75 minutes each.
 Roughly speaking, the Monday lecture is about fundamentals, and the Wednesday lecture is about applications.
 Whatever the theme of that week's data analysis problem is, I'll use Monday to set the stage, giving you the background and theory you need, and recommending reading.
 I'll expect you to have a look at the week's problem and start thinking about it.
 The Wednesday lecture will tend to be more interactive.
 I'm expecting you to ask questions about where you think you need more background to solve the problem, and I'll give you more practical advice on what you're going to need to do.
 The Friday lecture is (usually) given by one of the teaching fellows.
 It's even more practical; they will typically walk through an example that will help you understand the steps of doing that week's problem.